 Airbus engineers have patented a taxiing system using electrically driven wheels for its A320 family, which includes the Airbus Corporate Jet, to reduce fuel consumption during ground operations at airports and allow autonomous push-backs.
 EADS says the system uses electric “actuators” powered by the aircraft’s auxiliary power unit to drive the landing gear wheels.
 Fuel consumption is expected to be five times less using the APU compared to using engine power — saving as much as 200 kg of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Electric Wheels May Save Fuel on A320s".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Electric Wheels May Save Fuel on A320s".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.